 Google today introduced add-ons for Google Docs & Sheets and they certainly make the Google Office productivity suite more capable and more useful.
 If you haven’t tried them yet, open any Google document or spreadsheet in your Google Drive and look for the new add-ons menu.

 For starters, add-ons in Google Docs are like extensions for Chrome.
-Just like Chrome extensions add new features to your browser, add-ons extend the functionality of Google Docs and Google Sheets.
+Just like extensions add new features to the Chrome browser, add-ons extend the functionality of Google Docs and Google Sheets.
 To give you an example, here’s the screenshot of a Twitter add-on I wrote for Google Docs and Google Sheets that you can use to find and curate tweets right inside your documents.

 Google Scripts vs Google Add-on